 Email me at [email protected].
 If the issue isn't obvious (i.e. I typo'd a tag/warning), it may help to provide a reason for the change's necessity.

 Some tags are special and have to be placed on a webcomic by an administrator.
-Mostly these are tags for collectives or publishers (e.g. Hiveworks, Spider Forest, Ink Drop Café).
+Mostly these are tags for collectives or publishers (e.g. Hiveworks, Spider Forest).
 If your comic belongs to one of these groups or there's a special tag applicable to your comic, email me at [email protected] with the comic page listing and the tag and I can edit it in.

-Unfortunately the comic listings require the webcomic owner to add the content warnings.
+If the comic is unclaimed, you can add content warnings!
+If the comic is claimed, unfortunately the comic listing requires the webcomic owner to add the content warnings.
 If one is missing a content warning and the comic is egregiously in need of one, email me at [email protected] with the comic, the tag that it needs, and an example from the comic (page url, etc) of the content that necessitates the tag.

 Please note that I won't honor every single request like this.
 If there is question regarding the validity of the tag's necessity, the request may be denied or deferred to the comic's owner for a final decision.
 However, I accept that my judgement may be wrong—if I receive multiple requests for a tag to be added to a comic, the issue will be reopened and re-reviewed.